 Daniel Murphy, P.E.

-Dan Murphy is a principal and CEO of Meyer Borgman Johnson, a sole discipline structural engineering firm in business since 1955.
-His 45 years of experience as a structural engineer comprises a broad range of structural design systems, materials, and delivery methods and leadership of some the firm’s largest and most complex projects.
+Dan Murphy is a principal at Meyer Borgman Johnson, a sole discipline structural engineering firm in business since 1955.
+His 45 years of experience as a structural engineer comprises a broad range of structural design systems, materials, and delivery methods and leadership of some of the firm’s largest and most complex projects.
 An active participant in the engineering community, he serves on the AELSLAGID design professionals Registration Board of Minnesota and is a past member of the Minnesota Structural Advisory Committee for Building Codes and Standards.
 Murphy is also Past President and National Director of the American Council of Engineering Companies of Minnesota, a Life Member of ASCE, and a founding and past board member of the ACE Mentor Program Minnesota.